7 Habits That May Actually Change the Brain

 Suggested caption: Small repeated practices, such as mindful breathing, walking, sleep routines, and focused learning, may shape attention, stress response, memory, and daily energy over time.
 This image represents habits that change the brain gradually, not instant transformation or medical treatment.

-Suggested alt text direction: “Person sitting quietly with a phone timer, walking shoes, notebook, and evening lamp, representing daily brain-supporting habits.”
+Suggested alt text direction: “Person sitting quietly with a notebook, walking shoes, camping lantern, and evening lamp, representing daily brain-supporting habits.”

 The visual should feel ordinary.
 A kitchen chair, soft light, and a notebook are more honest than a glowing brain graphic.
 If the image includes meditation, keep it grounded: hands resting on denim knees, shoulders relaxed, timer nearby.